Jesus Loves and Finds the Lost.

 Jesus truly did and does eat (Revelation 3:20) with the sinners and publicans - this was something the religious Pharisees and scribes would never do>.
 These sinners neither knew nor followed the strict dietary laws which the Pharisees and scribes meticulously followed.
 In answering the Pharisee’s and scribe's criticism of His habit of receiving sinners and eating with them, Jesus gives them three parables to clearly show that G-d loves sinners, seeks them out, and all heaven rejoices when they are found, showing that He is merely doing what His Father wants, contrary to what the religious "leaders" want to do with sinners and publicans.
 The three parables include:

-)- A well-known example from life: A shepherd will leave the flock and go and search for his lost sheep until he finds it and brings it home on his shoulders rejoicing - this lost sheep is compared to the joy in heaven over one sinner who repents and in this manner finds his way to his heavenly home.
+1. (The Lost sheep)- A well-known example from life: A shepherd will leave the flock and go and search for his lost sheep until he finds it and brings it home on his shoulders rejoicing - this lost sheep is compared to the joy in heaven over one sinner who repents and in this manner finds his way to his heavenly home.
 Here is a story of one in a hundred.

-: A housewife who seeks a lost coin and rejoices with friends when she finds it - is compared to the spiritual truth of G-d’s loving, seeking, and rejoicing over lost sinners that are finally found.
+2. (The Lost Coin): A housewife who seeks a lost coin and rejoices with friends when she finds it - is compared to the spiritual truth of G-d’s loving, seeking, and rejoicing over lost sinners that are finally found.
 Here is a story of one in ten.

-: The Holy Spirit emphasizes His main point (G-d’s love for and joy over repentant sinners) by giving a third parable wherein the illustration shifts from lost sheep and coins to a lost son, This younger Son chooses to leave and chooses to come back repentant (= Choice) and his father was waiting and looking for him (= Predestination).
+3. (The Prodigal Son): The Holy Spirit emphasizes His main point (G-d’s love for and joy over repentant sinners) by giving a third parable wherein the illustration shifts from lost sheep and coins to a lost son, This younger Son chooses to leave and chooses to come back repentant (= Choice) and his father was waiting and looking for him (= Predestination).
 Here is a story of one in one.

+The story of the prodigal son is one of Jesus' most famous parables even though the word prodigal is not found in Scripture.
 The main character in the Prodigal Son parable, is really the forgiving father, whose character remains constant throughout the parable, is a picture of a loving and forgiving G-d and His ongoing concern for the lost.
 The younger son symbolizes the lost, and the elder brother represents the self-righteous.
 The major theme of this parable is not so much the conversion of the sinner, but rather the restoration of a lost sinner into complete fellowship with the Father.
 The main difference being that the owners went out to look for what was lost in the first two parables, whereas in this third parable the father patiently waited and watched eagerly for his son's return.
 We see a progression between the three parables from the relationship of one in a hundred, to one in ten, to one in one; demonstrating G-d’s love for each individual and His personal attentiveness towards all humanity.
 We see in this parable the graciousness of the father overshadowing the sinfulness of his sons, as it is the memory of the father’s goodness and kindness that finally brings the prodigal son to true repentance.

 In this parable the younger son asks his father for his share of his estate; which would have been half of what his older brother would receive; in other words 1/3 for the younger, 2/3 for the elder (Deuteronomy 21:17).
 Though it may have been within his rights to ask, it was not a loving thing to do.
 A Jewish son would never normally request nor receive his portion of the inheritance prior to his father's death.
 To even ask for this - was seen to mean that you wished your Father dead!
 Jesus' parables are intentionally packed with high emotion.
 Jesus' Jewish listeners would have expected the father in this parable to explode in anger and unbelief at his youngest son's unbelievable request.
 But in Jesus' parable, the father lovingly grants his son's request and divides his living—literally meaning that he literally divides his life to accommodate his youngest son's selfish desires.
 In this parable Jesus paints a picture in which the son prefers to live a sinful, selfish extravagant life with strangers rather than with his family - obviously not caring about what G-d wanted either.
 Instead of rebuking his son or denying him his "share" the father patiently granted him his request.
 This is a picture of G-d letting a sinner go his own way (Deuteronomy 30:19).
 We all possess this foolish ambition to be "on our own" - needing neither G-d nor family, which is the reason why sinners persist in their sins (Genesis 3:6, Romans 1:28).
 A sinful state is simply a departure and distance from G-d (Romans 1:21).
 A sinful state is also a state of constant discontent.
 Luke 12:15 says, “Watch out!
 Be on your guard against all kinds of greed; a man’s life does not consist in the abundance of his possessions.”
 This prodigal son learned the hard way that covetousness, greed and selfishness leads to a life of dissatisfaction and disappointment.
 He also learned that the most valuable things in life are the things you cannot buy.